FireTail-io/firetail-lambda-extension/README.md

 ### Building The Extension Binary

-The logging extension is a standard Go project and can be built by [installing Go](https://go.dev/doc/install) and using the `go build` command from the root directory of this repository.
-You will need to set the `GOOS` and `GOARCH` environment variables appropriately for your target lambda runtime's operating system and architecture.
+The logging extension is a standard Go project and can be built by [installing Go](https://go.dev/doc/install) and using the [go build](https://pkg.go.dev/cmd/go#hdr-Compile_packages_and_dependencies) command from the root directory of this repository.
+You will need to set the `GOOS` and `GOARCH` environment variables appropriately for your target Lambda runtime's operating system and architecture.
 See the [Environment variables](https://pkg.go.dev/cmd/go#hdr-Environment_variables) section of the [go command docs](https://pkg.go.dev/cmd/go) for more information.
+An example may look like this:

 ```bash
 GOOS=linux GOARCH=amd64 go build